Random121/Retcheck/README.md

 you know of that have a chance of getting its calling convention changed.
 For example, lua_getfield, lua_setfield, lua_pushcclosure, . . .
-these are among the functions that ROBLOX commonly modifies.
+these are among the functions that ROBLOX commonly tampers with.

 Q: What args do I pass to createRoutine?